Neos-codes/Battleship-Atomic/README.md

 This was my first project in the University!
 Created in 2018 in the course "Programming I".
+If i must redo this, surely the code would be much more beautiful.
 Enjoy :)

 Created by